Tom Lehrer: Departure from the music scene

 Although Lehrer was "a hero of the anti-nuclear, civil rights left", he disliked the aesthetics of the counterculture of the 1960s and largely stopped performing in the United States as the movement gained momentum.

 In the 1970s, Lehrer concentrated on teaching mathematics and musical theater, although he also wrote ten songs for the educational children's television show The Electric Company.
 His last public performance for many years took place in 1972, on a fundraising tour for the anti-Vietnam War Democratic U.S. presidential candidate George McGovern.

 When asked why he had abandoned his musical career in an interview for the booklet accompanying his CD boxed set, The Remains of Tom Lehrer (2000), Lehrer replied: "If an idea came to me, I'd write, and if it didn't I wouldn't—and, gradually, the second option prevailed over the first.
 Occasionally people ask 'If you enjoyed it'—and I did—'why don't you do it again?'
 I reply, 'I enjoyed high school but I certainly wouldn't want to do that again.

 Yet at different times he gave other explanations for quitting.
 In 1973, he had said that "political satire became obsolete when Henry Kissinger was awarded the Nobel Peace Prize."
+He later stated, in an interview with The A.V.
+Club in 2000, that this was only an off-hand remark and was not the actual reason for him quitting.
 In 1981, at a New York performance of Tomfoolery, he told The New York Times, "The Vietnam War is what changed it.
 Everybody got earnest.
 My purpose was to make people laugh and not applaud.
 If the audience applauds they’re just showing they agree with me.
 But that’s not humor.
 So I dropped out just in time."

 Lehrer's musical career was relatively brief.
 He once mentioned that he performed a mere 109 shows and wrote 37 songs over 20 years.
 Nevertheless, he developed a cult following in subsequent decades.